merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 {% include IMAGE path="images/undatipelagibacter_pangenome.png" width="70" caption="The Undatipelagibacter pangenome" %}

-And you can run teh following command to visalize the {% include ARTIFACT name='pan-graph-db' %} in your `01_DATA` directory,
+And you can run the following command to visalize the {% include ARTIFACT name='pan-graph-db' %} in your `01_DATA` directory,

 ```
 anvi-display-pan-graph -g 01_DATA/UNDATIPELAGIBACTER-GENOMES.db \